LuckyServ/Promod/README.txt

 Removed water slowdown prints.
 You now receive your starting pills when the round goes live, instead of when you leave saferoom.
 All melee weapon spawns are now single pickup.
+Pro Mod no longer uses the Entity Remover module from confogl.
+All removals are done via stripper.

 4.0.4e